-Lawyer, research/writer and social activist, working alongside many Australian and international non-profit third sector society orgs.
+Lawyer, researcher, writer and social activist, working alongside many Australian and international non-profit third sector society orgs.

-Something odd has been brewing in the waters on our island nation during the past few years in particular.
+Something odd has recently been brewing in the waters on our island nation.
 Whatever kool-aid our Parliamentarians have been drinking is starting to show symptoms of decisive moral abandonment, harsh cruelty, and an erosion of the core values Australia claims to represent.

 No longer does the international landscape view us as those quirky people from Down Under, riding in kangaroo pouches to get to school or donning our infamous bungee smugglers as we parade around our lengthy coastlines with non-existent beach-bod inhibitions.
 Our reputation as "that" country which epitomizes mateship, offers "a fair go" to all and more than simply surviving the slings and arrows of multiculturalism, but thriving off it is what we have been known for in past times.
 Not long ago we sat atop "comrade mountain," leading the way as a shining example of how to embrace people’s differences as a nation, instead of letting differences divide the masses.

-Though figures have changed and grown since the last nationwide data rollout of the 2011 Census of Population and Housing, collected by the Australian Bureau of Statistics (ABS), even then it illustrated that nearly a quarter of all Australian’s were born overseas and over a third (43%) of Australian’s had one overseas-born parent, a large portion of which was comprised of Indigenous and Torres Straight Islander natives.
+Figures have changed and grown since the last nationwide data rollout of the 2011 Census of Population and Housing (collected by the Australian Bureau of Statistics; ABS).
+However, even then it illustrated that nearly a quarter of all Australian’s were born overseas and over a third (43%) of Australian’s had one overseas-born parent, a large portion of which was comprised of Indigenous and Torres Straight Islander natives.

 British immigrant settlers constituted the first mass wave of Australian migration following the First Fleet’s arrival, spurring on the Gold Rush of the 1850’s.
 Australian history clearly shows this period as a defining era that altered Australia’s economic landscape, thrusting it into financial independence from our British colonisers as we prepared for assimilation into the Industrial Age.
 Due to lucrative financial potential, more foreign interest towards Australia stirred.
 Soon, the Chinese and Afghan camel traders caught wind of the potential monetary value found in trawling the bush-desert, digging rocks, and panning gold, resulting in further foreign entry into the domestic soil of Australia’s young contemporary society.